shaik1002/biggitlabbomb/doc/development/cicd/index.md

 There are 3 top level queries that this service uses to gather the majority of the jobs and they are selected based on the level where the runner is registered to:

-- Select jobs for shared runner (instance-wide)
+- Select jobs for shared runner (instance level)
   - Utilizes a fair scheduling algorithm which prioritizes projects with fewer running builds
 - Select jobs for group runner
 - Select jobs for project runner